shortstheory/one-in-7-billion/content/2017-12-27-be-the-opposite.md

 Though contrived for comical purposes, this episode holds something very profound under its veil of light-hearted comedy.
 The series goes to show that even when it's painfully obvious that you're clearly doing something wrong, it can be impossible to get out of the self-induced loop of listening to your instincts.

-Jerry also makes a brilliant off-hand remark to George in this episode, *"If every instinct you have is wrong...then the opposite would have to be right!"*.
+Jerry also drives this home with an understatedly profound remark in this episode, *"If every instinct you have is wrong...then the opposite would have to be right!"*.

 <div class="youtube youtube-16x9">
 <iframe src="https://www.youtube.com/embed/cKUvKE3bQlY" allowfullscreen seamless frameBorder="0"></iframe>
 </div>

 Perhaps it's a primal urge to follow your instincts, after all, your instincts are a product of your past experiences which have kept you alive till now.
 On the other hand, I feel a lot of it also has to do with getting into the comfort zone of being able to challenge your own perceptions.
-When you've been doing something wrong unconciously, it becomes much harder to accept the fact that you were doing it wrong later on.
+When you've been doing something wrong unconsciously, it becomes much harder to accept the fact that you were doing it wrong later on.
 Your brain accustoms itself to behaving in a certain way to a stimulus and left unchecked, this becomes a part of your personality.
-This is why I think shifting out of self-harmful behaviour is so hard.
+This is why I think shifting out of self-harmful behavior is so hard.

 I've been a victim of falling to the trap of my own instincts ever since I joined college.
 Through much time spent brooding and many moments of soul-searching through my daily diary entries, I was exactly aware of what I was unhappy with in life and what I had to do to fix it.
 Most of my problems could be traced down to a lack of self-esteem, but I was more than willing to wallow in pity than do anything about it.
 It was only a few months ago I decided to improve things by increasing physical activity and social exposure.
 There were many times I had a familiar nagging of doubt, but this too subsided as soon as I saw things *can* actually get better by not listening to yourself.